JOIN LOGIN JOIN

 Instead, those with 3D printers are already sourcing proxies, recasts, and third-party sculpts.
 For them, these leaked files aren’t a replacement for buying a genuine kit.
 They’re just another option in a growing ecosystem of alternatives.

-In other words, Games Workshop’s scarcity model creates demand for piracy.
+In other words, Games Workshop’s scarcity model creates a demand for piracy, and the distribution of Warhammer 40k 3d Prints.

 Final Thoughts About GW’s Warhammer 40k STL File & Model Leak

 For players without a printer, this whole thing is more about perception.
-It shows that Games Workshop isn’t as untouchable as they’d like to be, and that even a short-lived STL dump can spark conversations about accessibility, pricing, and the future of the hobby.
+It shows that Games Workshop may not be as untouchable as they’d like to be, and that even a short-lived STL dump can spark conversations about accessibility, pricing, and the future of the hobby.

 This leak isn’t the end of Warhammer, but it’s another reminder that the hobby is shifting.
 GW can keep chasing pirates, or they can finally give hobbyists what they’ve been asking for: official, high-quality STL files at a fair price.